TZstatsADS/fall2019-proj2--sec2-grp6/doc/README.md

 ### Doc folder

 The doc directory contains the report or presentation files.
 It can have subfolders.

+Subfolder figs contains figures.